 Okay.
 Hear me out.
 When you ponder Whole Foods, what comes to mind?
 For me, it’s expensive but high quality food.
-“Whole Paycheck” ring a bell? something needs to change.
+“Whole Paycheck” ring a bell?
+Something needs to change.
 Whole Foods is not doing all that well, with its stock price falling and revenue remaining flat.
 So, Amazon did need to reduce prices to buy entry into the grocery market.

 Is 40% off too much for the Amazon Whole Foods brand?

 More importantly, what does this mean for an Amazon Whole Foods rebranding?
 Whole Foods isn’t a place for the common shopper.
-It’s a place for shoppers who views themselves as a little more distinguished than the rest.
+It’s a place for shoppers who view themselves as a little more distinguished than the rest.
 It’s for folks willing to spend a few more dollars for the experience, expertise and what they deem better goods.

 I get it.
 The brand face of Amazon Whole Foods will be different than what “Whole Paycheck” stood for.
 In fact, Amazon will eventually become the lead brand.
 (Just watch.)
 But bargain-basement prices represent something other than Amazon.
-The brand of Amazon stands for easy of use and (practically) unlimited options.
+The brand of Amazon stands for ease of use and (practically) unlimited options.